ganbarodigital/ts-lib-media-types/README.md

 }
 ```

 `MediaType` is a _value type_.
 It represents an RFC-compliant media type string that has been successfully validated.
+You don't have to validate it yourself; the constructor will do that for you.

 Here's how to create it, and how to use it: